Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 2-door cabriolet body style within the same 'Sports car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Audi and rear in the case of the Nissan).
 The first one has a Volkswagen-engineered powertrain under the hood, a 6-cylinder, 24-valves 265hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 300hp engine designed by Nissan.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Still, apart from the official crash test results there are other things we need to be aware of.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a marginal difference of 9% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Nissan as a brand displays somewhat better results, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Nissan badge with 4.3 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Nissan as a brand displays somewhat better results, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Nissan badge with 4.3 out of 5.
 Some independent research have also placed A5 Coupe as average reliability-wise, and 350Z is more or less at the same level.That apart, owners of different cars powered by the same engine as the German car rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyNissan is a bit more agile, reaching 100km/h in 0.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy an obvious choice would be the German car, averaging around 9.5 liters of fuel per 100 kilometers (30 mpg), in combined cycle.
 That's 26% difference compared to the Japanese car!